MetaLabs-inc/react-native-components-tracking/README.md

 ## Features

 - Track all touch events on the components tree
-- Track component events on an easy way
+- Track component events easily

 ## Try it out